microsoft/LightGBM/docs/GPU-Tutorial.rst

 You need to set an additional parameter ``"device" : "gpu"`` (along with your other options like ``learning_rate``, ``num_leaves``, etc) to use GPU in Python.

-You can read our `Python Package Examples`_ for more information on how to use the Python interface.
+You can read our `Python-package Examples`_ for more information on how to use the Python interface.

 Dataset Preparation
 -------------------